 If you are a patient enrolled in an HMO or managed care plan, first request/submit an expedited appeal to the HMO or plan's utilization review committee if you feel your benefits are unfairly limited or denied, or you are being asked to leave the hospital too soon, or that medically necessary services are inappropriately excluded from your coverage.
-If you are not satisfied with the outcome of that appeal request, you may contact the New York State Department of Health by calling: 1-800-206-8125.
+If you are not satisfied with the outcome of that appeal request, you may contact the New York State Department of Health by calling the Bureau of Managed Care Certification and Surveillance at 1-800-206-8125.